On the non-abelian Brumer-Stark conjecture and the equivariant Iwasawa main conjecture: The non-abelian Brumer--Stark conjecture

 \subsection{Reduction to CM-extensions}

 Let $\chi \in \Irr_{\C}(G)$.
 The order of vanishing formula for $L_{S}(s,\chi)$ at $s=0$ (see \cite[Chapter I, Proposition 3.4]{MR782485}) shows that if either $\chi$ is non-trivial and $S$ contains an (infinite) place $v$ such that $V_{\chi}^{G_{w}} \neq 0$ or $\chi$ is trivial and $|S| > 1$ then the $\chi$-part of $\theta^{T}_{S}$ vanishes.
 Hence if $\theta_{S}^{T}$ is non-trivial, precisely one of the following possibilities occurs: (i) $K$ is totally real and $L$ is totally complex, (ii) $K$ is an imaginary quadratic field, $L/K$ is unramified and $S = S_{\infty}$ or (iii) $L=K=\Q$ and $S = S_{\infty}$.
 In case (iii), the Brumer--Stark conjecture is trivial.
-For case (ii), see \cite[Remark 6.3]{MR3383600} for $G$ abelian; the situation in which $G$ is non-abelian will be considered in forthcoming work of Jiro Nomura.
-Finally, case (i) can often be reduced to the case that $L$ is a CM-field (see \cite[Proposition 6.4]{MR3383600} for $G$ abelian; the same argument works for general $G$ under the assumptions of \cite[Proposition 4.1]{stickelberger} with $r=0$).
+For case (ii), see \cite[Remark 6.3]{MR3383600} for $G$ abelian; the situation in which $G$ is non-abelian has been considered recently by Nomura \cite{MR3766914}.
+Finally, case (i) can often be reduced to the case that $L$ is a CM-field (see \cite[Proposition 6.4]{MR3383600} for $G$ abelian; the same argument works for general $G$ under the assumptions of \cite[Proposition 4.1]{MR3552493} with $r=0$).
 Therefore, we shall henceforth assume that $L/K$ is a CM-extension, that is, $L$ is a CM-field, $K$ is totally real and complex conjugation induces a unique automorphism $j$ of $L$ lying in the centre of $G$.